ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/storage-report.markdown

 1. Go to __Stats > Storage Report__.

-2. This is the database location of on disk.
+2. This is the database location on disk.

 3. __Database components__: